IlyaKisil/csp-ict/ee-ik1614lx/update/README.md

 update_YEAR_MONTH_DAY.sh
 ```
 where `YEAR_MONTH_DAY` specifies the release date of the update.

 > **NOTE:** `dummy_update.sh` is reserved for testing purposes.

+> **IMPORTANT:** It could be the case the update scripts would not work if there is a newer version of update script.
+If that is the case then it is better to look at the git log to search for the answers.

 ## List of all updates with short description